Leaflet/Leaflet/docs/download.md

 Note that the main version can contain incompatible changes, so please read the changelog carefully when upgrading to it.

+### Leaflet Versions Overview
+There are many ways to download and use Leaflet, the following encompass the different ways. <br />
+	-Using a Hosted Version of Leaflet <br />
+	-Using a Downloaded Version of Leaflet <br />
+	-Using a JavaScript package manager <br />
+	-Leaflet source code <br />

 ### Using a Hosted Version of Leaflet

 The latest stable Leaflet release is available on several CDN's &mdash; to start using